joanterm/joanterm/README.md

 <h3>I'm a Full Stack Web Developer, focused on Front End Development.
 My journey began more as a hobby that I picked up to practice problem solving.
 As time went on, it transitioned into a full time adventure that continues until today.
 I'm building up on skills I have acquired working in the medical field for over 8 years-- compassion, communication, reliability.
 Those are words that I believe describe me ✔️ </h3>

-<h3>I am close to being a Bloomtech programming bootcamp graduate, currently building side projects in Node.js.
+<h3>I am currently building side projects in Node.js.
 I have built multiple solo API projects using HTML, CSS, JavaScript, React.js.
 I am also experienced working with real clients, building their websites in Wordpress.
 It gives me a huge please knowing my websites are being visited by real people every day.
 You can visit my portfolio at https://joannaterman.com/. </h3>

 <div align="center">⭐ ⭐ ⭐</div>
 <h3>Some of the main technologies I have experience with are listed below.</h3>